Bali Creatives Retreat Preparation

 WHAT TO WEAR:

 Casual.
 That is the word for Bali.
 Wear what you feel good in.
-It is humid so loose fitting clothing is best.
-I tend to spend the majority of time in loose dresses, light pants or short and tank tops.
-It is warm.
-But evenings may be cool if there is some rain – but again it will still be hot so a simple sarong over your shoulders or light sweater is great.
+It is warm and humid so loose fitting clothing is best.
+I tend to spend the majority of time in loose dresses, light pants or shorts and tank tops.
+But evenings may be cool if there is some rain so a simple sarong over your shoulders or very light sweater is great.
+We are at the end of rainy season so we may have some afternoon showers which are refreshing.
+Bring a bathing suit for sure since we will go in the pool and to a water temple.

-At the market there is LOTS to buy.
+At the market there is LOTS of fun stuff to buy.
 Sarongs galore and cute dresses so you can always buy things especially if you arrive a bit early.

-Valori will be sending out art supplies soon for you to bring along!
+Valori will be sending out art supplies and a short list of suggestions for you to bring along!
 She will also include a supplies list with some suggested things to bring along.
+Look for that a few weeks before the retreat.

 Wifi is available at the resort.
 Valori and I will be on WhatsApp for communication while in Bali, you can download it on iTunes.
-It is free when you are on WiFi to call home and text.
+It is free when you are on WiFi to call home and text using this app.
 Please add our numbers.
 Kelly 805.746.6255, Valori 541.408.5756

 We are both on Instagram and Facebook if you would like to follow.
 On Instagram @valoriwells and @Kelsheets

-So we can all see each others photos while you are in Bali or on your way, please use hashtags #balicreativesretreat and #creativesretreats You can use these on both Facebook and Instagram and then we can all see the photos from the trip.
+So we can all see each others photos while you are in Bali or on your way, please use hashtags #balicreativesretreat and #creativesretreats You can use these on both Facebook and Instagram and then we can all see the photos from the trip by searching those hashtags.

 Please take a look at your guidebook or online for things to bring along and shots they recommend.
 I suggest bringing a basic first aid kit just in case you need anything like bandaids, aspirin or anti-diarrheal but pharmacies in town have medications.
 If you are ill while there we will get you to the hospital that serves expats.
 And as a note - do not drink the water out of any faucet.
 All water should come from filtered or bottled water sources, even at the hotel.
+Bali Belly is caused by drinking contaminated water and results in a few days of diarrhea.
+No medications needed, just patience and care for it to pass.
 Just ask them to refill your bottles at meals and everyday you get two fresh ones in your room.
 Restaurants often offer free water now at the table that has been filtered.
+That said, please bring a bottle to refill so we can avoid buying lots of plastic bottles that will likely end up in the ocean.

 SCHEDULE & INTRODUCTIONS: